waku-org/docs.waku.org/docs/guides/js-waku/lightpush-filter.md

 ## Send Messages Using Light Push

-To send messages to the Waku Network using the `Light Push` protocol, create a new message object and use the `lightPush.push()` function:
+To send messages over the Waku Network using the `Light Push` protocol, create a new message object and use the `lightPush.push()` function:

 ```js
 // Create a new message object